AlissaSabre/Alissa.UniDic-CWJ.binary/Readme.md

 ## Copyright information

-The UniDic CWJ analysis dictionary for the morphological analizer MeCab" (解析用現代書き言葉 UniDic) is copyrighted by The UniDic Consortium.
+The UniDic CWJ analysis dictionary for the morphological analizer MeCab (解析用現代書き言葉 UniDic) is copyrighted by The UniDic Consortium.
 It is distributed under the choice of three open source licenses, GPL 2, LGPL 2, or BSD.
 See the file COPYING for details.

-The nuget package files and their support files (included in this repository) are written by Alissa Sabre and are licensed under the same condition as the UniDic CWJ.
+The nuget package files and their support files (included in this repository) are crafted/written by Alissa Sabre and are licensed under the same condition as the UniDic CWJ.
+Please give credits to The UniDic Consortium when referring to these nuget packages unless you are talking about the features, issues, etc. specific to my packaging.

 Have fun!

 Alissa Sabre